 Southeast Portland

 Evolving from bohemian roots to modernity, Southeast Portland is marked by rising rent prices and diverse cuisine.
 It offers new condos and a top public school district.
 Housing blends bungalows and luxury apartments.
+The average rent in Southeast Portland is USD 1,450 per month, with studios at USD 1,290, one-bedrooms at USD 1,450, and two-bedrooms at USD 1,759.

 Northeast Portland

 Ethnically and culturally rich, Northeast Portland has eclectic shops, eateries, and known retailers.
 High-ranked public schools appeal to families, young couples, and singles alike.
+The average rent in Northeast Portland is USD 1,517 per month, with studios at USD 1,212, one-bedrooms at USD 1,517, and two-bedrooms at USD 2,040.

-Accommodation and cost of living in Portland
+Accommodation prices in Portland

 Portland's rental market mirrors the intensity of urban hubs like New York and San Francisco.
 Proximity to high-demand areas often results in reduced space and heightened costs.
-Housing options in Portland include apartments, townhomes, and single-family houses, with expenses varying across types and neighborhoods.
+Housing options in Portland include apartments, townhomes, and single-family houses, with expenses varying across types and neighborhoods. have led to a boom in 鈥middle housing鈥 options (duplexes, triplexes, granny flats, etc.), which has resulted in more affordable housing options.

 - The majority of rentals are smoke-free.
 According to Oregon's Indoor Clean Air Act (ICAA), smoking is not allowed within 10 feet of any entrance, exit, window, or air intake vent of any apartment building.
-Moreover, most property management companies won't allow any kind of smoking in their rentals, including vaping and marijuana;
+Moreover, most property management companies won't allow any kind of smoking in their rentals, including vaping and marijuana.

-- Do a walk-through: Even though apartments in the city go very fast, it is still very important to see the place you are considering renting yourself to make sure that everything is as described in the lease.
-If you can't view the property yourself, consider asking a friend or colleague for help;
+- Do a walk-through: Even though apartments in the city go very fast, it is still very important to see the place you are considering renting to make sure that everything is as described in the lease.
+If you can't view the property yourself, consider asking a friend or colleague for help.

 - Check the guest policy: Before signing the lease, inquire about the guest policy: Are you allowed to have long-term guests (partner, family, friends, etc.)?

 - If you are a student or parent, review the guarantor clause: A guarantor of a lease is someone who will be liable for rent payments if the renter can't fulfill their obligations.
-This clause is often required when renting to students with parents asked to serve as guarantors;
+This clause is often required when renting to students with parents asked to serve as guarantors.

-- Get all the essentials in writing: If your lease comes with specific rules and regulations, it's best to get all of these in writing so that you have clear guidelines in case of a dispute;
+- Get all the essentials in writing: If your lease comes with specific rules and regulations, it's best to get all of these in writing so that you have clear guidelines in case of a dispute.

 - Get a professional consultation.
 If you have more questions or doubts about your lease, it may be best to get a professional opinion.
 Consulting a lawyer can help ensure that your tenant rights are protected and that the lease you are signing is legally correct.